flightjs/flight/doc/base_api.md

 <a name="this.initialize"></a>
 ## this.initialize()

-This method is attached to the prototype of every Component, it accepts the component's node and an `options` object as arguments.
+This method is attached to the prototype of every Component; it accepts the component's node and an `options` object as arguments.
 The core implementation, which is called every time an instance is created, will assign the node to the instance and override the default `attr`s with the `options` object.

-The core method is typically augmented by supplying a function as an argument to the `after` method (see the [advice API](advice_api.md) for more information).
+Components and Mixins will typically augment the core implementation by supplying a function as an argument to the `after` method (see the [advice API](advice_api.md) for more information).
 This is a good place to set up event listeners that bind to callbacks.

 ```js
 this.after('initialize', function() {